voice-calendar/voice-calendar-public/README.md

 7. Copy the contents of production.py to a file called development.py in the same folder.
 Generate a Django secret key and place it in the slot in development.py (where it says `os.environ['SECRET_KEY']`).
 Change `DEBUG` to `True` for testing purposes.

 8. Set up a Google Calendar API on Google Cloud.
-Download the OAuth id as a JSON.
+Download the OAuth ID as a JSON.
 In views.py, update `JSON_FILEPATH` to the path to this JSON file.

 9. To check if it is working so far, `cd` to the repository folder and do `python3 manage.py runserver`.
 If there are no errors and you can see the website at http://127.0.0.1:8000/, it is working so far.